maximilianproell/compose-multiplatform-chart/README.md

 ## Features
 As of now, two chart types are supported:
-- Line chart (specifically optimized for live data)
+- Line chart (optimized versions for live data and huge datasets available)
 - Bar chart

 ## Gradle Setup